junseok-kim-ca/Customer-Shopping-Analysis/2. Dashboard/README.md

 ![image](https://github.com/user-attachments/assets/00e9f7ad-e867-4d69-acd6-724eb19ab147)

-- Tools & Techniques Used:
+- Tools & Techniques Used: Built a **horizontal clustered‑bar chart** sourced from a PivotTable that calculates the average loyalty score for every combination of Subscription Status and Purchase Frequency.

-- Visualization Strategy:
+- Visualization Strategy: Clustering the seven frequency bars under each Yes/No band lets the viewer compare within a subscription group and between groups in one glance.

-- Key Business Takeaways:
+- Key Business Takeaways: Among subscribers, Bi‑Weekly (27.1) and Weekly (26.7) purchasers exhibit the strongest loyalty, indicating that high‑engagement customers respond well to subscription benefits.

 ### Slicers